twbs/blog/_posts/2013-02-07-bootstrap-2-3-released.md

 ## A note on tooltips

-When we [released 2.2.2](/2012-12-08/bootstrap-2-2-2-released), we changed the inseration strategy for tooltips and popovers.
+When we [released 2.2.2](/2012-12-08/bootstrap-2-2-2-released), we changed the insertion strategy for tooltips and popovers.
 Instead of appending to the `<body>` by default, they used `insertAfter`.
 This change fixed number `z-index` issues and ultimately makes controlling and styling tooltips much easier for folks.

-Unfortunately, this also resulted in a few bugs, namely breaking input groups by interferring with [adjacent CSS selectors](http://css-tricks.com/child-and-sibling-selectors/).
-Instead of reverting the insertion method, we've added a new `container` option.
+Unfortunately, this also resulted in a few bugs, namely breaking input groups by interfering with [adjacent CSS selectors](http://css-tricks.com/child-and-sibling-selectors/).
+Instead of reverting the insertion method, **we've added a new `container` option**.
 If you run into a situation where `insertAfter` doesn't work for you, go ahead and set that option to whatever element works best for you.

 ## Bootstrap 3 update

-As we've previously mentioned, Bootstrap 2.3 is our last planned release before moving onto Bootstrap 3 fulltime (pending any catastrophic fuckups).
-For up to the minute progress on v3, [follow the pull request](https://github.com/twitter/bootstrap/pull/6342).
-Otherwise, here's the lowdown:
+As we've previously mentioned, v2.3 is our last planned release before moving onto v3 fulltime (pending any catastrophic fuckups).
+For the latest, [follow the Bootstrap 3 pull request](https://github.com/twitter/bootstrap/pull/6342). **Otherwise, here's the lowdown:**

 - Bootstrap 3 will be mobile first.
 - No more separate responsive CSS file—all in one now, baby.